PopFlaviuCiprian/Ansible_AWS/Readme.md

-To install Terraform go to the link https://developer.hashicorp.com/terraform/install chose the version dependind on your OS in my case, I downloaded the binary file for Linux, unnzipped the file and moved the unzipped file to the folder /usr/local/bin
+To install Terraform go to the link https://developer.hashicorp.com/terraform/install chose the version dependind on your OS, in my case, I downloaded the binary file for Linux, unnzipped the file and moved the unzipped file to the folder /usr/local/bin

 ```